zoisite-rb/zoisite-rb/guides/source/api_app.md

     end
     ```

-    Rails does *not* pass this configuration automatically.
+    Zoisite does *not* pass this configuration automatically.

 The best place to add a module is in your `ApplicationController`, but you can
 also add modules to individual controllers.